MicrosoftDocs/defender-docs/defender-endpoint/demonstration-behavior-monitoring.md

 - [Microsoft Defender Antivirus](microsoft-defender-antivirus-windows.md)
 - [Microsoft Defender for Individuals](https://www.microsoft.com/microsoft-365/microsoft-defender-for-individuals)

+The Behavior Monitoring protection feature in Microsoft Defender Antivirus monitors process behavior to detect and analyze potential threats based on the behavior of applications, services, and files.
+Rather than relying solely on content matching, which identifies known malware patterns, behavior monitoring focuses on observing how software behaves in real-time.

-Scenario requirements and setup
+## Scenario requirements and setup

 - macOS
 - Microsoft Defender Real-time protection is enabled

-## Behavior Monitoring (BM) protection feature in Microsoft Defender Antivirus

-Behavior Monitoring (BM) protection feature in Microsoft Defender Antivirus Monitors process behavior to detect and analyze potential threats based on the behavior of applications, services, and files.
-Rather than relying solely on content matching, which identifies known malware patterns), behavior monitoring focuses on observing how software behaves in real-time.

 ### macOS

 1. Ensure that real-time protection (RTP) is enabled.

-Open a Terminal window.
+2. Open a Terminal window.
 Copy and execute the following command:

   ```bash
   mdatp health --field real_time_protection_enabled